Northwest College Admissions

 - Demonstrate an awareness of career pathways for the aviation industry

 Your flight training can be one of the most rewarding investments you’ll make.
 The dividends are immeasurable for those who demand just a little more out of life than others.
-Your timing could not have been better.
-There are many opportunities that await to utilize the certificates and experience you’ll acquire throughout your training.
-For some funding may be a challenge.
-We understand!
-We’ve made the investment ourselves and hopefully can share with you a few tips to assist in yours.
-We’ve compiled a few resources to assist:
+There are many career opportunities in the field in which you can utilize the experience you will acquire throughout your training.
+For some, funding may be a challenge, and we understand.
+We have made the investment ourselves and can share with you a few tips to assist in yours.
+Listed below are a few resources to assist:

-- Personal or Family Resources – you’ll find great satisfaction in putting your own skin in the game.
+- Personal or Family Resources – you will find great satisfaction in putting your own skin in the game.
 An investment into your future will pay dividends for years to come.

-- Student Scholarships – Northwest College has several scholarship available including a few specifically for our Aeronautic program.
-Contact Northwest College Scholarship Technician, today to explore your options.
+- Student Scholarships – Northwest College has several scholarships available, including a few specifically for our Aeronautic program.
+Contact Northwest College Scholarship Technician to explore your options.

 - Financial Aid – There are a variety of financial aid options to help fund your educational expenses at NWC.
 Contact Sam Harper, Northwest College Financial Aid Assistant, about resources available to you.